-A few days later, Bristol Beacon opening weekend will throw open its doors for an all-day free party across the entire venue on Saturday, December 2.
-The Housewarming will feature communities, artists and talent from across the city through an open call.
-The weekend will round off with Bristol Beacon presents Penguin Cafe on Sunday, December 3.
-Arthur Jeffes’ much-loved and highly acclaimed collective.
+A few days later, Bristol Beacon opening weekend will throw open its doors again for an all-day free party across the entire venue on Saturday, December 2.
+The Housewarming[/trackLink] will feature an all-Bristol line-up, going from 11am to 2am the next day, taking place across the entire venue.
+No ticket is required for this event, just turn up and enjoy!
+The weekend will round off with Bristol Beacon presents Penguin Cafe on Sunday, December 3 – Arthur Jeffes’ much-loved and highly acclaimed collective.

 The newly renovated Bristol Beacon features several new performance spaces, including the 2000-capacity Beacon Hall, 500-capacity Lantern Hall and 200-capacity Weston Cellar.
 If you can’t make any of these, don’t fret, the Bristol Beacon is back for good with plenty of exciting events line-up for 2024.